Table Of Contents

 Use Variables for LOOKUP Function

-Using variables also, we can arrive at results.
-Below is the example code of the lookup function with variables.
+Below is the example code of the LOOKUP function with variables.

 Code:

-Even though it looks lengthy, it will give good exposure to variables in VBA.
-Therefore, instead of directly supplying all the values to the formula, we have declared variables and assigned them a set of ranges and values.
+Step 1: Even though it looks lengthy, it helps us understand variables in VBA.
+Instead of directly supplying all the values to the formula, we have declared variables and assigned them a set of ranges and values.

 Declaring variables and setting the reference to those variables is always a good practice in any coding language.